 How to Compete and Thrive in the Modern Marketplace

-As strong as Amazon is, other merchants can compete and thrive alongside this retail giant.
-A smaller, independent merchant can often connect with consumers in ways that a behemoth like Amazon can't match.
-Retailers also can work to create a memorable brand experience, which helps gain customer loyalty.
+Much smaller, independent merchants can often connect with consumers in ways that a behemoth like Amazon can't match.
+These companies can also work to create a memorable brand experience, which helps gain customer loyalty.

 - BigCommerce Development and Your Business